 With support from the City of New York, the Staten Island Justice Center operates a supervised release program for misdemeanor and felony defendants that reduces the reliance on pretrial detention while enhancing the fairness of the justice system.
 In addition to supervision and case management, the program provides referrals to voluntary community-based or on-site programming.

-Project READY is an alternative-to-detention program providing case management, afterschool programming, and rigorous compliance monitoring for young people with delinquency cases pending in Family Court.
+Project READY is an alternative-to-detention program that provides case management, after-school programming, and rigorous compliance monitoring for young people with pending delinquency cases in Family Court.
 Staff use a wide range of engagement strategies for participants and family members to promote compliance.
-Youth who successfully complete READY are much more likely to avoid placement and to receive community-based dispositions than those who are detained.
+Youth who successfully complete Project READY are more likely to avoid placement and receive community-based dispositions than those who are detained.

-Justice Community Plus is a job-readiness program undertaken in collaboration with the New York City Council and the Department of Probation.
-The program engages Staten Island youth and young adults ages 16 to 30 who are affected by gun violence in pro-social activities focused on educational advancement, life skills, and job readiness.
+In collaboration with the New York City Council and the Department of Probation, Works Plus engages Staten Island youth and young adults ages 16 to 30 who are affected by gun violence in pro-social activities that focus on educational advancement, life skills, and job readiness.
 Each year, over two dozen people from Staten Island engaged with Works Plus.